 Many employers have recognized the importance of volunteering and have started incorporating service into the workplace.
 They recognize that employer-supported volunteer programs improve recruitment, retention and engagement rates of their employees.

 Employees at Spencer Hospital deliver donations to Upper Des Moines Opportunity, Inc.

-Last year, more than 50 organizations, both nonprofit and for-profit, took part in the Give Back Iowa Challenge, recording more than 83,000 hours of service!
+In 2019, 49 organizations, both nonprofit and for-profit, took part in the Give Back Iowa Challenge, recording more than 74,000 hours of service!
+The winners were: